bandlab/Guide/streaming_kit/capture_cards.md

 [View Blackmagic Intensity Products](https://www.blackmagicdesign.com/uk/products/intensity)

-On the lowest end of the price scale, their Ultrastudio Mini *Recorder* can be used with [Wirecast](http://chew.tv/guide/encoder_setup/wirecast), it supports both HDMI and SDI inputs and is inexpensive - and has proven itself in many of our live streams.
+On the lowest end of the price scale, their Ultrastudio Mini *Recorder* can be used with [Wirecast](http://chew.tv/guide/encoder_setup/wirecast).
+The Ultrastudio Mini *Recorder* supports both HDMI and SDI inputs and is relatively inexpensive.
+It's a piece of kit that's proven itself in many of our live streams!

 [View Blackmagic Ultrastudio Products](https://www.blackmagicdesign.com/uk/products/ultrastudiothunderbolt)